ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ===== Introduction =====

 PHP 8.1 introduced [[https://wiki.php.net/rfc/deprecate_null_to_scalar_internal_arg|Deprecate passing null to non-nullable arguments of internal functions]].
-While the consistency introduced by the RFC is welcome (user-defined vs internal functions), for those not using //strict_types=1//, the partial breaking of NULL coercion creates an upgrade problem.
+While the consistency is welcome (user-defined vs internal functions), for those **not** using strict Static Analysis or //strict_types=1//, the breaking of NULL coercion creates an upgrade problem.

-This RFC does **not** change anything for scripts using //strict_types=1//, as type checks are useful in that context.
-For example, developers who view NULL as a missing/invalid value (not as a value in itself), consider passing NULL to a function like //htmlspecialchars()// as something that indicates a problem for them.
+This RFC does **not** change anything for //strict_types=1// (or strict static analysis), as strict type checks can be useful.
+For example, developers can view NULL as a missing/invalid value (not as a value in itself), and passing NULL to a function like //htmlspecialchars()// could indicate a problem.

-Roughly **85%** scripts do not use //strict_types=1// (calculation below).
+Roughly **15%** of scripts use //strict_types=1// (calculation below).

 Roughly **33%** of developers use static analysis (realistically it's less than this, details below).

-There was a [[https://externals.io/message/112327|short discussion]] about the original RFC, but with the exception of Craig Duncan, there was no consideration for the problems this creates with existing code (or the inconsistency of NULL coercion compared to string/int/float/bool coercion).
+There was a [[https://externals.io/message/112327|short discussion]] about the original RFC, but with the exception of Craig Duncan, there was no consideration for the problems this creates with existing code (or the inconsistency of NULL coercion compared to string/int/float/bool coercion; or other contexts like string concatenation, == comparisons, sprintf, etc).

-The general direction of [[https://github.com/Girgias/unify-typing-modes-rfc|Unify PHP's typing modes]] by Girgias is correct, because automatic coercions like //substr($string, "offset")// and //htmlspecialchars(array())// are clearly problematic; but the following is common, and has been fine:
+The intention is to also keep [[https://github.com/Girgias/unify-typing-modes-rfc|Unify PHP's typing modes]] by George Peter Banyard in mind, with coercions like //substr($string, "offset")// and //htmlspecialchars(array())// as being clearly problematic; whereas the following is common, and has been fine:

 <code php>
 $search = filter_input(INPUT_GET, 'q'); // Or similar (examples below)